eclipse/paho.mqtt.rust/README.md

 **Mattermost:** [Eclipse Mattermost Paho Channel](https://mattermost.eclipse.org/eclipse/channels/paho)

-### Unreleased Features and Updates in this Branch
+### What's new in v0.8.0

-- Upgraded crate to 2018 Edition
 - Upgraded Tokens to implement Futures 0.3. (async/await compatible!)
-- Error type based on _thiserror_
+- std::Error type based on _thiserror_
 - Added some missing/forgotten MQTT v5 support:
     - Connect and Will properties in connect options
     - Reason code and properties in disconnect options
 - Ability to set additional HTTP headers in a Websocket opening handshake.
+- Added MQTT v5 topic alias capability with an example.
 - Examples using async/await
 - Removed old asynchronous (futures 0.1-style) examples
 - Message and option structs were reimplemented internally with pinned inner data structs.